Our Burden is to Produce Faithful Shepherds

 After spending a full year immersed in Biblical study, apprentices become the practitioners, and we ask them to test and sharpen their skills by teaching through all genres of Scripture and core biblical doctrines.
 Apprentices will read weekly theological assignments, coordinating with lectures and discussions.
 These discussions won’t be able to solve all of the deepest theological questions, but will rather give apprentices a sure foundation for a lifetime of handling theological issues in the local church.

 The third year aims to provide apprentices with the wisdom and experience necessary to put their biblical and theological knowledge to use in the church.
 A variety of practical ministry topics are covered, including church planting, ecclesiology, Biblical counseling, mercy ministry, Baptist distincives, missions, and spiritual warfare.
 Each apprentice will also prepare and present a ministry project.
-The third year will culminate with the personal assessment by the elders, followed by a possible affirmation & recommendation to the apprentice for his next steps in his ministry to the Lord and His church.
+By the end of the third year, the apprentice should have a strong grasp on his next steps in ministry to the Lord and His church.